WebDev-CCO4001-20/WebDevelopment/Chapter-6-Javascript/Exercises/README.md

 * The ability to declare a final winner once either player reaches 10 (ability to continue playing disabled etc.).
 * A short delay before showing the computers choice.
 * index.html, style.css and index.js files.
-* Comments throughout every file explaining each part of your code.
+* Comments throughout every file.
 * Clean and professional creative styling.

 ## Bonus Assessment Exercise

 ### Interactive HTML, CSS and Javascript resources application.

 Create an interactive HTML, CSS and Javascript learning resources application which can act as a digital resource for a user to refer back to when learning web development.
-The application will display information about a particular web development concept, an example code snippet and then a button to run example code which displays the result (think of codepen).
+The application will display information about a particular web development concept, an example code snippet and then a button to run example code (which displays the result - think of Codepen).
 The user should be able to add, delete and modify items, and the application should be creatively styled making use of custom fonts (copyright free) and a custom colour palette.
 Your application must include:

 * 10 HTML code and example items already entered.
 * 10 CSS code and example items already entered.